- Nondestructive Evaluation (NDE)

 GPR is a rapid, nondestructive testing method that can be used to identify and map areas with a high likelihood of corrosion-based deterioration, assess construction quality, determine structural reinforcement layout, and estimate the thickness of the deck, overlays, or reinforcement cover.
 A GPR antenna transmits high frequency electromagnetic waves into the structure and detects the reflected signals.
 (Visit the NDE Web Manual for more about GPR.)

 The Federal Highway Administration’s (FHWA’s) LTBP Program developed a multifunctional NDE platform to enhance the assessment of bridge decks.
 The RABIT™ bridge deck assessment tool was developed to deploy a suite of NDE technologies simultaneously.
-The suite of tools included on the RABIT™ bridge deck assessment tool are ER, IE, USW, GPR, and a panoramic camera to allow for high-definition imaging of the bridge deck.
+The technologies included on the RABIT™ bridge deck assessment tool are ER, IE, USW, GPR, and a panoramic camera to allow for high-definition imaging of the bridge deck.

 More information about RABIT™ bridge deck assessment tool can be found on the Products Page.
 A printable brochure about the RABIT™ bridge deck assessment tool can be found here.